orenbenkiki/dynamake/README.rst

 DynaMake is essentially a Python library.
 There is a ``dynamake`` universal executable script provided with the package, similar to `SCons
-<https://scons.org/>`_, but you still need to write your build script in
+<https://scons.org/>`_, (which you can also invoke as ``python -m dynamake`` if
-Python, using the library's utilities, and you can also easily invoke the provided ``make`` main function from your code.
-You can even directly invoke the build functionality from your own custom main function.
+you prefer).
+However, you still need to write your build script in Python, using the library's utilities, and you can also easily invoke the provided ``make`` function from your own custom main function.

-DynaMake build steps may invoke applications written in any language, which are configured in any way (command line flags, configuration files, etc.).
+DynaMake build steps may invoke applications written in any language, either directly or by invoking shell commands, similarly to any other build tool.

 Build Scripts
 .............

-A typical build script consists of a set of step functions, which are functions decorated with :py:func:`dynamake.make.step`.
+A typical build script consists of a set of step functions, which are functions decorated with :py:func:`dynamake.step`.
 This requires an explicit ``output=...`` parameter listing the file(s) created by the step.

 Here is a DynaMake build script which copies the file ``foo`` to the file